-- Evidence the candidate is continuously and effectively engaged in creative activity of high quality and significance - Originality, creativity, scope, and impact of articles and creative works - Quality of journals, book publishers, performance venues - The candidate's role in collaborative work - Appraisals should include works in-progress to demonstrate trajectory - No single factor makes or breaks a case
+- Evidence the candidate is continuously and effectively engaged in creative activity/research of high quality and significance - Originality, creativity, scope, and impact of articles and creative works - Quality of journals, book publishers, performance venues - The candidate's role in collaborative work-revealed by author position and role in obtaining funding (PI vs. co-PI) - Is the candidate establishing an independent research program? - Appraisals should include works in-progress to demonstrate trajectory - No single factor makes or breaks a case, but there must be some clear evidence of productivity